 Click Save Changes to finalize your refund policy selection.

-The Payments section is located below the Terms & Conditions and Refunds section when setting up a new registration event, and it's the final step before you publish your event.
-After publishing your event, you can find this section under Settings.
+The Payments section is located below the Terms & Conditions and Refunds section during Registration setup, and it's the final step before you publish your event.
+After publishing Registration, you can find this section under Settings.

 Stripe is how we process and collect payments for registration.
 To connect a new or existing Stripe account, click the Connect with Stripe button and follow the prompts on the form.
 Once you're done either creating or linking an account, you'll be directed back to the Webex Events Platform.

-If your event takes place in a region that requires you to collect tax on registrations, you can add your locality's tax rate and government-issued tax ID here.
+If your event takes place in a region that requires you to collect tax on registration orders, you can add your locality's tax rate and government-issued tax ID here.
 Simply click the Add Tax button.
 In the modal that appears, select which ticket(s) this tax rate applies to.
-If taxes are based on multiple locations at different rates, you can create a ticket for each location, and then add tax to each ticket individually.
+If taxes are based on multiple locations at different rates, you can create a ticket for each location and then add tax to each ticket individually.

 Once you've selected at least one ticket, enter the Tax Name that will appear on the checkout page and receipts.

 Finally, enter the Tax Rate percentage, then add your organization's government-issued tax ID in the Sales Tax Registration ID field and click Save Changes.